 Oils are trickier.
 Loren Cordain, Ph.D., founder of The Paleo Diet Movement, breaks down which oils are healthy on the paleo diet: olive, walnut, flaxseed, macadamia, avocado and coconut oils are all allowed because they were gathered directly from the plant.
 While our hunter-gatherer ancestors probably did not consume flaxseed oil, it is allowed because of its content of high alpha-linolenic acid (ALA), a type of heart-healthy, anti-inflammatory omega-3 fatty acid.

-Keep Reading: 7-Day Paleo Meal Plan
+Get more inspiration: 7-Day Paleo Meal Plan

+If you are following a strict paleo diet, you should avoid the following foods.
 These foods are not permitted on the paleo diet:

 • Cereal grains